docraticmethod/claude-desktop-projects/README.md

 # claude-desktop-projects
-Instructions AI to automatically install and set up Cascadia Console with Cascadia Harness
+Instructions for AI to automate installation and set up of Cascadia Console with Cascadia Harness

+Copyright Blake Rogers 2026 All Rights Reserved